 YouTube is arguably the leading video streaming platform in the world today.
 With a reach of 2 billion users every month, it is one of the strongest avenues for music promotion, and has been the starting point for many success stories.
 Not only is it great for promotion, it can also provide a steady source of income for artists.
 Whether you are a multi-platinum selling artist or have a few releases to your name, it is possible to generate a revenue stream through YouTube.
-In this article, I will take you through how to make money on YouTube in 2020, both directly and indirectly.
+Let’s take a look at how to make money on YouTube.

 YouTube’s Partner Program allows creators to monetise the content on their channels by mainly showing ads to generate revenue.
 The program also comes with some additional features to help YouTube channel owners make money.

 Once you meet these requirements, you can apply to join the program.
 After being accepted into the program, you can explore new features on your channel to generate an income from.

 YouTube runs ads on your videos to be seen by people watching your content, and through this, you earn a percentage of the revenue generated by the ads.
 The more people the ads reach, the more you are likely to earn.

 It is important to note that you should own commercial rights to all the audio and video content you choose to monetise on your channel.
 YouTube also offers some guidelines on advertiser-friendly content that you need to adhere to so that they can run ads on your videos.

 One major advantage of joining the YouTube Partner Program as an artist is it allows you to potentially generate revenue from all the content you upload to YouTube.

 YouTube also has a list of supported merch retailers that can be linked to your channel.
 When enabled, a shelf appears below your videos displaying your merchandise with a link directing to the purchase site.

 Once the merchandising feature is enabled, you can add links to your website, music in select online stores (such as Google Play and iTunes) and official artist merchandise directly on your YouTube videos.
 You can add them as cards and end cards on your videos.

 Other than being in the YouTube Partner Program, you need to have more than 30,000 subscribers to be eligible for the channel membership feature.
 The feature is available in select countries around the world.

 This is a chat feature that allows viewers to purchase chat messages that stand out and, in some cases, have them pinned at the top of the chat feed.
 These show as coloured messages in your chat feed.

 Super Chat and Super Stickers work best if you have a high number of active viewers on your channel.
 You must be 18 years old to use this feature and live in a country where it is available.

 YouTube pays you a portion of the subscription fee depending on how much YouTube Premium members watch your content.

 One of the ways you can earn through YouTube as an artist is by distributing your work to YouTube Music.

 Google Play Music is being phased out and YouTube Music is set to be its replacement.
 It works pretty much the same way as Apple Music, Spotify, Deezer, and other music streaming services.

 You do not have to be in the YouTube Partner Program or meet the minimum 1000 subscribers and 4000 watch hours to start earning from YouTube Music.

 To get your songs onto YouTube Music, you need to do it through a label or a distributor.
 You cannot upload directly.
 This means that you will receive your payment through your label or distributor, and not directly from YouTube.

 Songs are uploaded to YouTube Music as art tracks.
 Once your music is on the platform, listeners can find it directly on the platform, or under automatically generated artist topic channels on YouTube (different from your channel).

 Did you know that you can get paid when other people use your music in their YouTube videos or upload it to their channel?
 This is possible, thanks to the Content ID tool on YouTube.

 When YouTube detects your music being used in a video, it shows you (the copyright owner) different actions to take.
 You can choose to either block the video, monetise the video by running ads on it, or track the analytics.

 There are two main ways of going about this.
 Firstly, you can apply for Content ID directly to YouTube.
 If approved, you will be allowed access to the Content ID tool and other select features that come with it.

 The other option (which is more simple) is to use a third-party service to manage your rights via Content ID.
 Most distributors and publishers will provide you with the option to monetise your tracks, and collect on your behalf.

 You can use YouTube to drive sales to your albums and merch.
 There are several ways to customise your channel to boost traffic to your albums and merchandise.

 Add links to your website, your music on online stores and links to other sites that are selling your merch.
 You can also make YouTube videos promoting your albums and merch, encouraging listeners to buy and providing information.

 Some creative ways of doing this are creating tour trailer videos, uploading behind-the-scenes footage, sharing live performance videos, and live streaming your shows.

 If you have claimed your official artist channel, you can promote your gigs and sell tickets through supported ticketers directly on your channel.
 This feature is available in select countries.

 These work best if you have established a large following and engaged audience for your YouTube content.
 You can have paid product placement in your music videos and other video content you upload to YouTube.

 If any of your YouTube content contains paid promotion, YouTube requires you to check the “video contains paid promotion” box in the settings.

 As a platform for artists to promote and earn money from their music, YouTube is also very user-friendly.
 It is accommodating, allowing artists at whatever level of their career to use it to grow and earn money.

-Music Gateway are always looking to help creatives, including promoting your music and improving your streaming presence!
+Мusic Gateway are always looking to help creatives, including promoting your music and improving your streaming presence!
 Also, check out our Sync opportunities page to get your music in TV and Film!
 Try it out for free today by signing up or clicking the button below.